kimrutherford/pandoc-moderncv/cv/cv.md

 * Software development: web, desktop and server
 * Database administration and maintenance
 * Genome annotation and analysis
-* Data processing, data management and analysis of next generation sequencing results
+* Processing, management and analysis of next generation sequencing data
 * Systems administration including software and database installation and configuration